unknown81311/redditAccountCreator/README.md

 npm i puppeteer electron
 ```
 2. setup auth.json
-   a. goto https://simplelogin.io (create account if you havnt already)
+   1. goto https://simplelogin.io (create account if you havnt already)
-   b. then grab the authentication token (used when you do anything) and put it in auth.json
+   2. then grab the authentication token (used when you do anything) and put it in auth.json

 # launch
 ```